Considerations for new courthouse construction

 As an early contributor to the Miami-Dade County Civil Courthouse project, we played a pivotal role collaborating with Florida's Eleventh Judicial Circuit and Miami-Dade County government in planning for the replacement of downtown Miami's 100-year-old civil courthouse.
 Our consultants offered their expertise to evaluate partnership proposals while also providing feedback in areas related to courthouse planning and design.

-This report explores the successes and challenges of the county and court leading up to the Public-Private Partnership (P3) award for the New Courthouse.
+This report explores the successes and challenges of the county and court leading up to the Public-Private Partnership (P3) award for the new courthouse.

 These successes and challenges are discussed in detail in the following sections of this report: